 In the fall and throughout the year, regardless of the season or climate, you should protect your eyes by wearing sunglasses.

-Visit Switalski Eye Care in Plano if you're looking for a new pair of high-quality sunglasses for the fall, with or without prescription lenses.
+Visit Switalski Eye Care in East Plano if you're looking for a new pair of high-quality sunglasses for the fall, with or without prescription lenses.

 - A: Yes.
 UV rays can penetrate clouds, so even on overcast days the sun can damage your eyes.

 - A: Sunglasses for kids, including bables, are a must.
 Children are at greater risk of sun exposure than adults because they spend more time in the sun and their eyes are clear, allowing more UV rays to reach the retina.
 Since UV damage builds up over a person's lifetime, start protecting your child's eyes as soon as possible.